10 Tips for Taking Better Action Photos of Dogs

 On high end cameras, the use of groups of focus points is often accompanied by additional settings that determine the type of tracking, controlling everything from tracking sensitivity to shutter or focus release priorities.

 The high end professional Canon SLR’s have 6 Focus Cases to choose from.
-For dogs I have the best success with Case 5 or 6.
+For dogs I have the best success with Case 1, Case 5 or 6.
 You can read more about the Cases (and other focus-related settings) in this PDF from Canon.
 It relates to the 1D-X but other high end Canon SLR’s have the same (or similar) focusing systems.

 I can’t emphasis how important it is for you to read your camera’s manual and thoroughly understand the capabilities and available options of your camera.